peter-hunt/skyblock/README.md

 I chose Python because **I'm the most familiar with Python**.
 Plus, Python code is more readable and understandable than most of the other languages.
 And since this is a command-line project, which doesn't need to run fast, Python is the choice.

-It requires the Skyblock Data repo, [Skyblock Data](https://github.com/peter-hunt/skyblock-data), which **will install automatically**.
+It requires the Skyblock Data repo, [Skyblock Data](https://github.com/peter-hunt/skyblock-data), which **will install and update automatically** (the main program updates the data every 12 hours).

 # Table of Contents